Checks¶

 ❌ Remediation required

-The StatefulSet should not specify a TerminationGracePeriodSeconds of 0
+The StatefulSet MUST NOT specify a TerminationGracePeriodSeconds of 0.

 The StatefulSet should not specify a pod.Spec.TerminationGracePeriodSeconds of 0.
 This practice is unsafe and strongly discouraged.
 For further explanation, please refer to force deleting StatefulSet Pods.

-Pod volumes should not mount the docker.sock file with the removal of the Dockershim starting in Kubernetes v1.24
+Pod volumes MUST NOT mount the docker.sock file with the removal of the Dockershim starting in Kubernetes v1.24.

 ❌ Remediation required